-Revenue from ATVs/ORVs and Off-road Motorcycles (ORM): Number of registered fit-active vehicles is directly proportionate to the dollar amount that can be derived from users, as projections for permit-sales are based on varying proportions of the total estimated population of individual vehicles.
+Revenue from ATVs/ORVs and Off-road Motorcycles (ORM): Number of registered fitactive vehicles is directly proportionate to the dollar amount that can be derived from users, as projections for permit-sales are based on varying proportions of the total estimated population of individual vehicles.
 These have been estimated at 258,000 for ATVs and side-by-sides, and 11,000 for ORMs.
 Snowmobile totals have been excluded, as they already have their own legislated funding.
-For 4x4 numbers, the existing membership was doubled from the existing 1,200 to 2,400, and has been designated its own line item for ease of adjustment henceforth.